pedrocruzio/DamageCheckAR/README.md

 ## What we have learned

-- MagicLeap AR Development, 3D Map Generation, Stereo to Mono Audio Conversions, Domain Knowledge / Types of Structural Damage to Walls, Columns & Foundations,
+- MagicLeap AR Development, 3D Map Generation, Stereo to Mono Audio Conversions, Domain Knowledge / Types of Structural Damage to Walls, Columns & Foundations, Earthquake Simulation, iOS application development

 ## What's next for DamageCheckAR